gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 little bit of skin on a cold day, or a sneeze couldn't quite manage to take shape in the back of her nose.

 «Erileine…» It wasn't a sound.
 It was a *knowledge*.
-Lady Kembe wanted to talk to her…
+Something wanted to talk to her…

 "Hello?" she whispered.
 Piaerre grunted and rolled onto his side.